Project

 @matz (Yukihiro Matsumoto) / @ko1 (Koichi Sasada): Any chance of this making it into 2.6?
 The code is already done (thanks @nobu (Nobuyoshi Nakada)) and the only consideration left is the name.
 Would tally_by be an acceptable compromise?

-Updated by janfri (Jan Friedrich) almost 6 years ago
+Updated by janfri (Jan Friedrich) about 6 years ago

 Just my 2 cents: I'm not a native English speaker.
 Never heard the word "tally" before.
 So I would never remember it and has always to look at the api docs.

-Updated by odlp (Oliver Peate) almost 6 years ago
+Updated by odlp (Oliver Peate) about 6 years ago

 For me the definition of tally does seem to fit the use case, so +1 to tally(_by).